| You are here: Home: LCU 1 | 2006 : Thomas J. Lynch, MD

 therapy followed by docetaxel, asking whether the posterior docetaxel is

+important in that setting.
 This will be a very important trial.
 Some subsets of Karen Kelly’s SWOG-

 0023 trial do suggest that the cisplatin/etoposide followed by docetaxel arm